ThomasChung/thomaschung.github.io/_posts/2020-09-14-building-a-redox.md

 ![](/images/redox-soldering.jpg)

 I'm using Gateron yellow switches here.
 My first time using a linear switch.
-Ordered from [kbdfans](https://kbdfans.com) for super cheap, only $14 for 70.
-Shipping kills, though.
-Lubing with a mix of 60/40 mix of Superlube grease and oil.
-Using a 3d printed switch opener (I found this [one](https://www.thingiverse.com/thing:2775085) works the best) and a 3d printed a lubing station.
-The corner of that print lifted off the build plate a little.
+Ordered from [kbdfans.com](https://kbdfans.com) for super cheap, only $14 for 70.
+Shipping kills the deal, though.
+Lubed with a 60/40 mix of Superlube grease and oil.  used a 3d printed switch opener (I found this [one](https://www.thingiverse.com/thing:2775085) works the best) and a 3d printed a lubing station.
+Yes, the corner of that print lifted off the build plate a little but that didn't affect anything.

 ![](/images/redox-lubing.jpg)